 The whole story is that the more L2 and L3 cache in your PC, your system will fetch the data faster, resulting in your programs will respond quicker and more accurately.

-In this gearupwindows post, we will guide you on checking Processor Cache Memory Size in Windows 10.
-There are at least four ways through which you can fetch the L1, L2, and L3 Cache.
+In this gearupwindows post, we will guide you on checking Processor Cache Memory Size in Windows 11, 10, 8, or 7.
+There are at least three ways through which you can fetch the L1, L2, and L3 Cache.
 These are the following:-

 - Using Command Prompt